 It pleased her to know that Uncle Gilles never came to another Black family birthday celebration.
 If she had only done one thing in her life, that was enough.
 She protected Cissy.
 If she was safe, that was all that mattered.
 Eventually, she forgave Father.
 But the relationship was never the same.
 How could it be?
 She wasn’t Daddy’s dear Bella anymore.
 She was Bellatrix.

-It also pleased her when she received the owl informing her of mother’s untimely death (although she lived long enough to scorch Andromeda off the family tree).
-Yes, Andromeda had run off with a Muggle.
+It also pleased her when she received the owl informing her of Mother’s untimely death (although Mother lived long enough to scorch Andromeda off the family tree).
+And yes, Andromeda had run off with a Muggle.
 But she too was safe, in her own way.

 They talked about their future families and children.
 They would name them children after the constellations, to remind them of their destiny in the stars.
 Cissy always wanted a big family.
 She’d start with a boy and a girl.
 Draco would be the oldest, the greatest: king of the serpents.
 And Lyra, she represented the love story of Orpheus and Eurydice.
 Bella could appreciate that.
 If any harm ever came to Cissy, she too would travel to the depths of Hell and challenge the Lord of the Underworld himself to make things right.